ESMValGroup/ClimaNet/docs/code_math_description.md

 original image resolution.
 The padding is set to the overlap, which allows for smooth upsampling and some overlap between patches.

-Finally, using `nn.Sequential`, we convert the upsampled features into a single-channel output.
+Then we apply a convolutional refinement block to smooth out any artifacts from the deconvolution.
+Deconvolution can sometimes produce blocky outputs, so this refinement helps to smooth patch boundaries and improve spatial coherence.
+This block consists of a `nn.Sequential`.
 This processing block contains:

-- `Conv2d`: 3×3 Convolution with padding=1 to refines spatial details after upsampling.
+- `Conv2d`: Convolution to mix features and reduce artifacts.
 - `BatchNorm2d`: Normalizes the features to stabilize training.
 - `GELU`: Non-linear activation to allow complex feature interactions.
-- `Conv2d(1×1)`: Final 1×1 convolution to reduce channels to 1, producing the final output map.
+- `Conv2d(1×1)`: Final 1×1 convolution for deeper feature refinement.
+- `BatchNorm2d`: Re-normalizes the features to stabilize training.
+- `GELU`: Another non-linear activation to allow complex feature interactions.

-A single `Conv2d(64, 1, kernel_size=1)` could work, but the extra layers provide:
+A single `Conv2d(..., 1, kernel_size=1)` could work, but the extra layers provide:

 - Spatial refinement after deconvolution (which can produce artifacts)
 - Non-linearity for more expressive power
 - Better gradient flow during training

+Finally, we apply a small convolutional head to produce the final single-channel output.
 Then we apply scale, bias, and (optional) land mask to get the final output (he reconstructed 2D map (e.g., SST) for each batch).

 ## References